-Strategically located Rhuddlan was the site of the clash of Welsh rulers of Gwynedd and Norman earls from borderland marches, since the eleventh century.
-The latter in 1086 on the initiative of Robert of Rhuddlan erected on the nearby Twthill, a timber – earth, motte and bailey stronghold.
-The conflict between the Welsh and the Anglo-Normans lasted throughout the 11th and 12th centuries, eventually ending in a war between Welsh prince, Llywelyn ap Gruffudd and the king of England Edward I in 1277.
+Strategically located near the crossing of the River Clwyd, Rhuddlan was the site of the clash of Welsh rulers of Gwynedd and Norman earls from borderland marches, since the eleventh century.
+The latter in 1073 on the initiative of Robert of Rhuddlan erected on the nearby Twthill, a timber – earth, motte and bailey stronghold.
+The conflict between the Welsh and the Anglo-Normans, during which Rhuddlan was conquered several times, lasted throughout the 11th and 12th centuries, eventually ending in a war between Welsh prince, Llywelyn ap Gruffudd and the king of England Edward I in 1277.
 Edward invaded North Wales, erected a new stronghold at Flint, and headed towards Rhuddlan, where in September 1277 he began building the castle.
 Three months later, the newly founded town and stronghold were officially granted the English Crown, after the signing of the Treaty of Aberconwy, between Llywelyn ap Gruffudd and Edward I.

 In 1282 Elisabeth was born at the castle, the eighth daughter of Edward I, and two years later the Statute of Rhuddlan was signed in it.
 It passed all the lands of former Welsh princes to the English Crown and introduced English public law into Welsh lands.
 Edward could now nominate royal officials, such as sheriffs, constables, and bajlifs, to collect taxes and enforce English law.
 Now Welsh law was practiced only at the local level.